Pioglitazone: Bladder cancer

-On June 9, 2011, the French Agency for the Safety of Health Products decided to withdraw pioglitazone due to high risk of bladder cancer.
+On 9 June 2011, the French Agency for the Safety of Health Products decided to withdraw pioglitazone due to high risk of bladder cancer.
 This suspension was based on the results of an epidemiological study conducted by the French National Health Insurance.
 According to the results of the epidemiological study, the French agency found that patients, who were taking Actos for a long time to aid in type 2 diabetes mellitus, significantly increased risk of bladder cancer compared with patients who were taking other diabetes medications.
-On June 10, 2011, Germany's Federal Institute for Drugs and Medical Devices also advised doctors not to prescribe the medication until further investigation of the cancer risk had been conducted.
+On 10 June 2011, Germany's Federal Institute for Drugs and Medical Devices also advised doctors not to prescribe the medication until further investigation of the cancer risk had been conducted.

-On June 15, 2011, the U.S. FDA announced that pioglitazone use for more than one year may be associated with an increased risk of bladder cancer, and two months later the label was updated with an additional warning about this risk.
+On 15 June 2011, the U.S. FDA announced that pioglitazone use for more than one year may be associated with an increased risk of bladder cancer, and two months later the label was updated with an additional warning about this risk.

-A 2017 meta-analysis found no difference in the rates of bladder cancer attributed to the pioglitazone.
+A 2017 meta-analysis found no difference in the rates of bladder cancer attributed to pioglitazone.

 Drug interactions

 Combination with sulfonylureas or insulin reciprocally exponentiate risk of hypoglycemia.
-Therapy with pioglitazone increase the chance of pregnancy in individuals taking oral contraception.
+Therapy with pioglitazone increases the chance of pregnancy in individuals taking oral contraception.

 Mechanism of action

 Pioglitazone selectively stimulates the nuclear receptor peroxisome proliferator-activated receptor gamma (PPAR-γ) and to a lesser extent PPAR-α.
 It modulates the transcription of the genes involved in the control of glucose and lipid metabolism in the muscle, adipose tissue, and the liver.
 As a result, pioglitazone reduces insulin resistance in the liver and peripheral tissues, decreases gluconeogenesis in the liver, and reduces quantity of glucose and glycated hemoglobin in the bloodstream.

-More recently, pioglitazone and other active TZDs have been shown to bind to the outer mitochondrial membrane protein mitoNEET with affinity comparable to that of pioglitazone for PPARγ.
+Since 2004, pioglitazone and other active TZDs have been shown to bind to the outer mitochondrial membrane protein mitoNEET with affinity comparable to that of pioglitazone for PPARγ.